Peer Reviewed Research

 Presentations: INSEAD Doriot Entrepreneurship Conference, European Group for Organizational Studies, 2024 AOM Symposium on Inequality and Entrepreneurship, Global Entrepreneurship and Innovation Research Conference

 Ryan Coles, Shon Hiatt, Grady Raines and Wesley Sine*.
-“Refugees at the Door: Initial Funding Partners and New Venture Performance in a Changing Emerging Market,” R&R Strategic Management Journal *equal contribution
+“Refugees at the Door: Initial Funding Partners and New Venture Performance in a Changing Emerging Market,” Conditionally Accepted at Strategic Management Journal *equal contribution

-Grady Raines, Peter Polhill and Wesley Sine, “Neighborhood Stigma and Romani Entrepreneurship: Evidence from an Audit Study in the Czech Republic” 2024 AOM OMT best paper proceedings 2nd chapter of dissertation
+Grady Raines, Peter Polhill and Wesley Sine, “Neighborhood Stigma and Romani Entrepreneurship: Evidence from an Audit Study in the Czech Republic” 2024 AOM Best Paper Proceedings 2nd chapter of dissertation